The impact of blue light on sleep: science versus marketing

 Do blue light glasses affect my sleep?

-Yes, although current research indicates that dimming lighting and using warmer light is probably just as effective, if not more effective.
+Yes, although current research suggests that dimming lighting and using warmer light is probably just as effective, if not more effective.
+It is best to be aware of the difference between theoretical expectations and what has actually been proven in scientific studies.
+And also know that one pair of glasses is not the other.

 What color of light makes you sleepy?